store-craft/storecraft/packages/payments/payments-paypal/README.md

 import { MongoDB } from '@storecraft/database-mongodb';
 import { NodePlatform } from '@storecraft/platforms/node';
 import { GoogleStorage } from '@storecraft/storage-google';
-import { PaypalStandard } from '@storecraft/payments-paypal-standard'
+import { Paypal } from '@storecraft/payments-paypal'

 const app = new App(config)
 .withPlatform(new NodePlatform())